Postcode area: PE36.

 How Easy Is It to Get Around Hunstanton?

-Hunstanton is the end of the line – literally, as the town’s railway closed in 1969 (the old station site is now a car park and retail area).
-The nearest mainline station is King’s Lynn (25 minutes by car), with direct trains to Cambridge (45 min) and London King’s Cross (100 min).
+Hunstanton is the end of the line, literally, as the town’s railway closed in 1969 (the old station site is now a car park and retail area).
+The nearest mainline station is King’s Lynn (25 minutes by car), with direct trains to Cambridge (around 50 min) and London King’s Cross (100 min).
 Buses run to King’s Lynn via the Coastliner 36 route (about 45 minutes) and along the coast to Wells and Sheringham via the Coasthopper.

-By car, King’s Lynn is 25 minutes, Norwich about 50 minutes via the A148/A47 or A149.
-The coast road (A149) to Cromer is scenic but slow – about 45 minutes.
+By car, King’s Lynn is 25 minutes, Norwich about 75 to 90 minutes via the A148/A47 or A149.
+The coast road (A149) to Cromer is scenic but slow, about 45 minutes.
 A car is essential for daily life.
 Cycling is practical within Hunstanton itself and along the coast path, but distances to other towns make it impractical for commuting.

-Broadband delivers 40-60 Mbps on standard fibre across most of Hunstanton.
+Broadband delivers 40 to 60 Mbps on standard fibre across most of Hunstanton.
 Full fibre is available in some areas.
 For a coastal town, this is reasonable, though it falls below the speeds you’d get in Norwich or the larger towns.
 Mobile coverage is good in the town from all major networks.
 The coastal location means some sea-facing properties get variable signal.

 What Is Day-to-Day Life Like in Hunstanton?

-The beach is the main attraction – a vast expanse of sand at low tide, backed by the iconic striped cliffs.
+The beach is the main attraction, a vast expanse of sand at low tide, backed by the famous striped cliffs.
 The promenade, pier amusements, and seafront gardens have a traditional seaside feel.
 RSPB Snettisham is nearby for birdwatching (the autumn knot murmuration is internationally famous).
 Sandringham House and Estate is just a few miles south.
 The Norfolk Lavender farm at Heacham provides a popular family day out.

 Healthcare is provided by the Hunstanton Surgery on Greevegate.
 The Queen Elizabeth Hospital in King’s Lynn (25 min) provides A&E and specialist services.
 Hunstanton has a pharmacy and dental practice.
 The Oasis Leisure Centre offers a pool and gym.